Ira Rischowski: Career

 She worked as a draughtsman and planning engineer, first at Tuvox Ltd and later at James Gordon Ltd, where she became Head of Projects.
 In 1950, she and fellow Women's Engineering Society members, Winifred Hackett and Sheila Leather published a report on equal pay for women in engineering, which concluded that there was "no justification for lower salary scales for women".
-Rischowski was the accommodation secretary for the second International Conferece of Women Engineers and Scientists held in Cambridge in 1967, whilst working as a consultant in power generation for Elliott Process Automation.
+Rischowski was the accommodation secretary for the second International Conference of Women Engineers and Scientists held in Cambridge in 1967, whilst working as a consultant in power generation for Elliott Process Automation.

 Family life

 Rischowski met her future husband Fritz Bruno Karthäuser (1898–1973) while studying engineering at the Technical University of Darmstadt.
 They married in December 1922, and they had two daughters.
 Their first child Hellen Isot was born in 1924 and their second Herta Maria (Kindi) in 1930.
 Bruno and Ira divorced in 1933.
 When she was forced into exile in 1935, Rischowski left her children in the care of her elderly mother Ida in Berlin until 1938 when, with support from members of the Women's Engineering Society and their connections, she was able to bring them both to London.
 Ida was deported to the Theresienstadt Ghetto where she died in 1943.

 On her death in 1989, the then WES President Dorothy Hatfield called Rischowski "an inspiration to us all".